 Abel Tasman National Park, known for its coastal hiking track has an abundance of golden beaches, inlets and private lagoons.
 The park has a mild climate and is a special place to visit at any time of the year.
 Why not enjoy a scenic cruise through the Sounds or take a kayaking tour around its many sheltered bays?
 Relax to the melodious birdsong and get up close to some of the park’s many animal residents, including native bats, geckos, birds and marine mammals - fur seals and dolphins.

-Abel Tasman Cruises combined with short bush walks are a great way to experience this beautiful national park.
+Abel Tasman Cruises combined with short bushwalks are a great way to experience this beautiful national park.
 Join Abel Tasman Wilson's Experiences' boat at Kaiteriteri for your Abel Tasman National Park Cruise.
 The boat hugs the shore, travelling in close to the idyllic beaches.
 Your skipper provides a full commentary of the trip.
-Take you own lunch or pre - order a prepared lunch the night before.
-The following are some of the more popular cruise and walk options you can choose from.

 Experience the best of Abel Tasman on this combined beach cruise and walk tour.
-You will first take a cruise into the Tonga Island Marine Reserve, where you will pause to watch the antics of the Resident Fur Seal Colony.
+Cruise into the Tonga Island Marine Reserve and pause to watch the antics of the Resident Fur Seal Colony.
 After landing at the historic Tonga Quarry Beach, take a two hour, fifteen minute walk over forested land and around the spectacular Bark Bay Estuary - renowned for its cascading waterfalls.
-You will then region the cruise at the sheltered golden cove on Medlands Beach.
+Rejoin the cruise at the sheltered golden cove on Medlands Beach.